West Suffolk's climate change journey

 • waste and recycling – continue to work to reduce waste, increase recycling and address litter.

-The council also continues to work with other key organisations as part of the Suffolk Climate Change Partnership to deliver a comprehensive action plan to mitigate and adapt to climate change.
+The council continues to work with other key organisations as part of the Suffolk Climate Change Partnership to deliver a comprehensive action plan to mitigate and adapt to climate change.
 More information about the partnership's work is available on the Green Suffolk website.